We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 It’s easy to see why.
 Having all your money go through one bank account keeps your finances simple.
 You minimize potential bank fees and declutter your finances.

-But mixing business and personal funds is a terrible mistake for many reasons.
+However, mixing business and personal funds is a terrible mistake for many reasons.

 First of all, tracking your business’s performance becomes much more challenging.
 You have to sift through your transactions to determine which expenses were incurred for business or personal use.

-This makes tax time a huge headache, because, as mentioned, the IRS requires proof of every business expense.
+This makes tax time a huge headache because, as mentioned, the IRS requires proof of every business expense.
 Keeping things separate makes it much easier to identify which expenses you’ll write off.

 There’s also the issue of business structure.
 Formal business structures like LLCs and S-Corps limit your liability to your business assets if you have financial obligations.
 For example, if your LLC is sued, your personal assets cannot be seized to pay the amount owed.